There are a lot of places to quickly post some content. It's quick, convenient but ultimately bad for you and your work.

 Design and build

 The appearance and code is where you can really show what you can do.
 Use it to show off, appeal to peers and recruiters, but don't overdo it.
-A site comprised of mostly static text doesn't need Redux, Docker and a heavy animation library, for instance.
+A site comprised of mostly static text doesn't need complex state management, containers, and heavy animation libraries.
+An incredibly fast and accessible site will show that you know what really counts.

 Most importantly - build something, deliver it, then iterate.
-If you're the only one ever touching the code, allow yourself to take some shortcuts if it means delivering quickly.
+If you're the only one ever touching the code, allow yourself to take some shortcuts if it gets it out faster.

-I promise you, the very site your're reading this on is very far from perfect and will never be finished, whatever 'finished' means in this industry.
+I promise you, the very site you're reading this on is very far from perfect and will never be finished, whatever 'finished' means in this industry.

 Don't let perfect get in the way of good enough.